Shagshag/prestashop-documentation/AdminProductsControllerCore.md

 The tabs are preloaded from the smallest to the highest number.

 * Visibility: **protected**
-* This property is defined in controllers\admin\AdminProductsController.php line 50
+* This property is defined in [controllers/admin/AdminProductsController.php line 50](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminProductsController.php#50)

 ### $default_tab